Getting outcomes for teachers

 Major achievements in the past few years include:

-- Defeat of the former Liberal government's performance pay plan and a commitment from the Andrews Labor government never to implement performance pay.
+- Defeat of the former Liberal government's performance pay plans.

 - Laptops provided to all teachers at no cost as a ‘tool of the trade’.

-- Numerous professional, industrial and legal wins for individuals.
+- Numerous professional, industrial and legal wins for individual members.

 There are more campaigns and victories to be won – so get on board and lend your voice to the growing power of AEU Victoria.